lightningWhite/SetupDevEnvironment/readme.md

 # Overview

-Whenever getting on a new machine, development container, or virtual machine, there are several things I miss that I usually have configured in my Linux development environment.
-This setup, though simple, takes time and effort and it really can be automated.
+When getting on a new machine, development container, or virtual machine, there are several things I miss that I usually have configured in my Linux development environment.
+This setup, though simple, takes time and effort and it really should be automated.

 This repository contains some configuration files for some of the tools I commonly use.
 To use it, clone the repository to your local machine and run